-As the school year winds down, everyone’s starting to get antsy for summer.
-That means it’s harder than ever to focus—and easier than ever to fall down the internet rabbit hole.
-And while we’re sure you can find the perfect gif for any occasion without blinking an eye, do you know how the internet…works?
+As the school year winds down, everyone's starting to get antsy for summer.
+Which means it's harder than ever to focus—and easier than ever to fall down the internet rabbit hole.
+(Or an actual rabbit hole, if you're not watching your step.)
+And while we're sure you can find the perfect gif for any occasion without blinking an eye, do you know how the internet, um...works?

 1. It's physical.